hexya-erp/hexya/doc/roadmap.md

 Server
 ------
 - [ ] Create controllers for using Odoo web client with YEP Server
+- [ ] Automate routing and include for `static` dir in modules
+- [ ] Recover from orm methods' panics
 - [ ] Unified logging system
 - [ ] Create a JSON-RPC server with same protocol as Odoo.